 An explanation of arthritis pain

-It’s important to note that there are more than 100 different varieties of arthritis, and while pain is a common trait among them all, they all behave differently.
+It’s important to note that there are more than 100 different varieties of arthritis Pain, and while pain is a common trait among them all, they all behave differently.
 Moreover, what works for one person might not work for another.
 For all forms of arthritis, treatment aims to lessen pain and stiffness while maintaining function.
 However, conventional prescription pharmaceuticals are strongly advised for some disorders, such as rheumatoid arthritis, as they assist prevent permanent joint damage and worsening disability.

 Individuals differ in how they perceive pain and react to treatment.
 Because of this, it’s extremely improbable that a single CBD-containing product will be effective for all individuals with all forms of arthritis.